 Numerous attractions such as the Sagrada Familia (Gaudi), the Gothic Cathedral, the lively Ramblas, the Gothic Quarter, Monjuic & the Olympic Village, La Barceloneta (Old Port), Park Güell, Teatro Liceum, and much more.

-Sagrada Familia - the best known of Gaudí's creations throughout the world, the church of Sagrada Família, conceived as a "cathedral for the twentieth century", in which his genius takes on a complex religious symbology.
+The best known of Gaudí's creations throughout the world, the church of Sagrada Família, conceived as a "cathedral for the twentieth century", in which his genius takes on a complex religious symbology.
 From 1883 until his death in 1926, Gaudí worked exclusively on the Sagrada Família.

-Gothic Cathedral - the Cathedral comprises several highly interesting constructions from different periods, although it is mainly from the 13th century.
+The Cathedral comprises several highly interesting constructions from different periods, although it is mainly from the 13th century.
 Inside are numerous features of artistic value.

-Güell Park -declared by UNESCO a World Heritage site.
+Declared by UNESCO a World Heritage site.
 Originally planned as a garden city, it was never completed.
 However, the buildings by the entrance still stand, together with a staircase which leads up to a great hall (intended as a market) with 86 Doric columns supporting a mosaic ceiling.
 Above it is a great round esplanade offering a magnificent panorama over the city.

-Casa Mila - also called “La Pedrera” is in the centre of the Eixample district and was built at a time when Barcelona society was flourishing.
+Casa Mila, also called “La Pedrera”, is in the centre of the Eixample district and was built at a time when Barcelona society was flourishing.
 Together with other buildings of the Eixample district, they constitute one of the most interesting examples in Europe of the modernism style of architecture.